mlbvncs/Calculator/README.md

 # Calculator1
-Graphical interface design for a calculator using Tkinter
+Graphical interface design for a calculator using Python (Tkinter)